CBD and insomnia

 Cannabidiol (CBD) is a type of cannabinoid, one of many compounds found naturally in cannabis plants.
-Some people with sleep related issues use CBD products, such as CBD oil, to help manage their symptoms.
-Unfortunately, due to the restrictions on testing on hemp/cannabis more research is needed to verify the insomnia-relieving benefits of CBD oil, but the research has been promising.
-The research suggests that CBD could offer a natural alternative for people who have sleeping disorders.
+Some people with sleep related issues use CBD products, such as CBD Oil, to help manage their symptoms.
+Unfortunately, due to the restrictions on testing on hemp/cannabis more research is needed to verify the insomnia-relieving benefits of CBD oil, but research has been promising.
+In addition, this research suggests that CBD could offer a natural alternative for people who have sleeping disorders.

 Most adults need at least 7 hours of sleep per night, but while duration of sleep is important, so is the quality of sleep.
-People with insomnia can face a variety of challenges, they could struggle to fall asleep or have difficulty in staying asleep, they can have long periods of wakefulness in the night and struggle to feel fully rested during the day.
+However, people with insomnia can face a variety of challenges, they could struggle to fall asleep or have difficulty in staying asleep, they can have long periods of wakefulness in the night and struggle to feel fully rested during the day.
 Some people who experience insomnia, whether short-term due to specific factors (such as a period of stress), or a chronic longer-term issue, may wish to consider natural sleep aids before they ask a doctor about prescription medication.
 Some people believe CBD to be an effective sleep aid.
+That’s why here at HempWell we have our Sleep Aid Tablets, specially designed to promote a healthy sleep with the combination of CBD, 5-HTP and Lavender.

 To understand whether CBD could help a specific person’s sleep, it’s important to try to identify what is causing their sleep problems in the first place.
 There are several reasons why people have trouble sleeping, including but not limited to: